Wonders of Ancient Egypt, Ramses II's obelisks in Luxor and Paris and Pharaoh Sethi I in the Louvre museum. Photos © Art Journey Paris.

 And you will realize why the ancient Egyptians wanted us to say their name.
 More than showing you one sphinx and a few Pharaohs, this visit will make you understand why the ancient Egyptians did what they did.
 And give you a renewed sense of awe for their achievements.

 Understand the hieroglyphic system, and what happens when hieroglyphs were erased.
-Read the names on a major ancient Egyptian masterpiece, Ramses II's obelisk.
+Read the names on a major ancient Egyptian masterpiece, the obelisk of Ramses II.
 Photo © Art Journey Paris.

-From simple, easy-to-grasp examples, you will quickly understand how hieroglyphs work.
+Discover the basics of hieroglyphic writing in the Louvre, with simple, easy-to-grasp examples.
+You will quickly understand how hieroglyphs work.
 Exactly as Champollion did 200 years ago, you will start by reading the name of a Pharaoh.
 Then learn a handful of important hieroglyphs.

 A journey through the decipherment of hieroglyphs following Champollion in Paris and the Louvre, as a preparation for the real thing, Egypt.
 Champollion © Département de l'Isère / Musée Champollion and Dendera temple © Art Journey Paris.